 Users and services can locate other services by using the service catalog, which is managed by the Identity service.
-As the name implies, a service catalog is a collection of available services in an OpenStack deployment.
+As the name implies, a service catalog is a collection of available services in an Open-Stack deployment.
 Each service can have one or many endpoints and each endpoint can be one of three types: admin, internal, or public.
 In a production environment, different endpoint types might reside on separate networks exposed to different types of users for security reasons.
 For instance, the public API network might be visible from the Internet so customers can manage their clouds.
 The admin API network might be restricted to operators within the organization that manages cloud infrastructure.
 The internal API network might be restricted to the hosts that contain OpenStack services.
 Also, OpenStack supports multiple regions for scalability.
 For simplicity, this guide uses the management network for all endpoint types and the default RegionOne region.
 Together, regions, services, and endpoints created within the Identity service comprise the service catalog for a deployment.
-Each OpenStack service in your deployment needs a service entry with corresponding endpoints stored in the Identity service.
+Each OpenStack service.
 This can all be done after the Identity service has been installed and configured.